TomSeifert44/NBA-shoe-deal/README.md

 # What Gets You a Shoe Deal in the NBA?

-Investigating the criteria to obtain a signature shoe deal in the NBA
+Investigating the criteria to obtain a signature shoe deal in the NBA ([Article link](https://www.bruinsportsanalytics.com/post/nba-shoe-deals))

 Data sources: